xiyori/secHNet/README.md

-# Autograd and Neural Network Library on Haskell
+# Autograd and Neural Network Library in Haskell

 **Key features**